FAQS: Undergraduate - Northern School of Contemporary Dance

 What does being placed on the 'Shortlist' mean?

-NSCD receives much more applications than the places on the course and therefore there are some candidates who the panel would make an offer to but due to places available can’t offer at that time.
+NSCD receives many more applications than the places on the course and therefore there are some candidates who the panel would make an offer to but due to places available can’t offer at that time.
 Therefore being placed on the Shortlist means that you may be offered a place in the months following your audition, if a place becomes available.
 It is hard for us to predict when and if a place might become available.
 Admissions will check in as regularly as possible to keep shortlisted candidates informed.

 Am I able to defer my place to the next academic year if I receive an offer?